blog

 The Importance Of Individualized Treatment Planning

-No two patients have identical facial anatomy or aesthetic goals.
-This is especially true when treating male patients.
+No two patients have identical facial anatomy or goals.
+This is especially true for male patients.

-Individualized treatment planning allows practitioners to tailor Botox injections based on factors such as
+Individualized treatment planning allows practitioners to tailor Botox injections.
+Factors include:

 • muscle strength